tonytarizzo/NeverLateX/README.md

 - test increasing speeds to limit of IMU capability
 - write a separate script for only prediction
 - collect new set of data with the IMU + force setup
-- - retrain the model with new set of sensor inputs
+- retrain the model with new set of sensor inputs
+- add optic sensors to circuit (figure out connections)

 ### Working Instructions ###